 Good folks, that is misery!
 Such statements communicate hopelessness.
 On the other hand, the good news of Jesus Christ can offer purpose in living and hope in dying.
 This, I believe, is a message worth believing and worth preaching.
 This is the only message with the power to convert the world (Mark 16:15-16).

-church in Cullman, AL, since 2006.
+Ium has worked with the South Cullman church in Cullman, AL, since 2006.
 He and his wife, Paige, have three children and eleven grandchildren.
 The church website is southcullmanchurch.com.
 He can be reached at jhdeason@gmail. com.